oblinger/HookAnchorApp/PRJ/OBS/OBS..md

 ## PROJECTS
+### PROJECT FACTORY

+New Project Creation
+- REQUIRED selection of name, and check it against all projects (folder containing a landing page, or linked from P.md)
+- OPTIONALLY Add dated subfolder to the P folder.
+- REQUIRED creation of dated named landing page
+- REQUIRED additon of "=[[P]]  "  as first list of the landing page
+- REQUIRED addition of dated entry to P.md

+OPTIONAL SHORT NAME
+- Creation of shortname sim link
+- Creation of folder lanuch command
+- Creation of shortname landing page with crosslinking
+- OPTIONAL creation of project task list

 ### COLON-COLON
 ### CROSS-LINKING
 - SOURCE -- A link source is a 3-pound dated header in a uniquely named markdown with a wiki-link in the title that also points to a uniquely named markdown